• Skip to primary navigation

 I always like to finish my chicken breasts in a hot oven they cook so much more evenly and keeps the chicken moist and tender..

-Because chicken breasts have a tendency to be dry, I always like to finish my breasts in a hot oven.
+Because chicken breasts tend to be dry, I always like to finish my breasts in a hot oven.
 They cook so much more evenly and the chicken stays moist and tender.
-So sear them to get them crispy, and pop them into a 400º oven, slice and serve.
+So sear them to get them crispy, and pop them into a 400º oven, slice, and serve.

 Crispy chicken breasts with sage and prosciutto on a white dish with pasta.